Menu

 • Learn to write words by using Fred Talk

-• Learn to build sentences by practising sentences out loud before they write
+• Learn to build and write sentences by practising sentences out loud before they write and observing and contributing to their teacher modelling the sentence first.

 Talking